StrongTownsVancouver/website/src/content/blog/20241006-bc-2024-election-an-urbanist-guide.md

 author: Strong Towns Vancouver
 ---

-> Register to vote right now at <u>[eregister.electionsbc.gov.bc.ca](https://eregister.electionsbc.gov.bc.ca)</u>.
+> **Register to vote right now at <u>[eregister.electionsbc.gov.bc.ca](https://eregister.electionsbc.gov.bc.ca)</u>.
 It takes under 5 minutes!
-If you are a Canadian citizen living in BC over the age of 18, your vote could determine if rent can finally be affordable, or if buses disappear from Vancouver.
-Don’t wait, register to vote!
+If you are a Canadian citizen living in BC over the age of 18, your vote could determine if rent can finally be affordable, or if buses disappear from Vancouver.**<br/>
+> **Don’t wait, register to vote!**

 </br>